 When Paul, a Winston-Salem, North Carolina native and one of the best point guards to ever play basketball, is not on the hardwood, he can be seen on hilarious State Farm commercials, on the bench for his Team CP3 AAU team of the Nike EYBL, or on game shows like Family Feud.

 The 33-year-old Paul makes a Texas-sized impact in the community wherever he goes, and he definitely loves sports so much that he has invested in three rather unique things to prove it.

 1. L.A.X.
 (Professional Bowlers Association)

-There’s no doubt Paul, who used to play for the Los Angeles Clippers, loves to get a lane and throw a bowling ball any chance he can, whether it’s a celebrity bowling tournament for his CP3 Foundation or not, and he is just as good at knocking down pins as he is dishing out assists with the Rockets.
+There’s no doubt Paul, who used to play for the Los Angeles Clippers and New Orleans Hornets, loves to get a lane and throw a bowling ball any chance he can, whether it’s a celebrity bowling tournament for his CP3 Foundation or not, and he is just as good at knocking down pins as he is dishing out assists with the Rockets.